- Home

 1. Sleep with a pillow underneath your knees

-Many people find that sleeping with a pillow underneath their knees helps prevent back pain, and research supports this.
+Many people find sleeping with a pillow underneath their knees helps prevent back pain, and research supports this.

 If you sleep on your side, try placing a pillow between your knees or thighs for a similar effect.